What is Cognitive Ability?

 Early childhood is a critical period for cognitive development, with rapid changes occurring in areas such as language, memory, and problem-solving.

-Cognitive Aging and Decline
+What is Cognitive Aging and Decline

 As we age, our cognitive abilities may decline, particularly in areas such as processing speed, memory, and executive functions.